 What exactly is incrementality?

 Basically, incrementality refers to the measure of the incremental lift—or the likelihood of a consumer to convert—that advertising spend provides to the overall conversion rate.
 In other words, incrementality provides the percentage of conversions that were received as a direct result of an advertising campaign.

-Think of it like this: when a new ad campaign for a direct to consumer monthly subscription box—let’s reference it here as Company X—is released to the public, incrementality can calculate what percentage of people see that ad and decide to sign up for a subscription.
-ROAS, on the other hand, only calculates the total amount of revenue that offsets the cost of advertising campaigns but not an ad campaign’s success in conversions.
-Incrementality looks more specifically at this information to determine the effectiveness of individual advertising campaigns—how well they worked, what sales revenue would have been without the ad campaign, etc. According to the Nanigans blog: “[u]nderstanding incrementality allows advertisers to optimize their ad budgets by allocating retargeting ad spend in the most impactful way possible.”
+Think of it like this: when a new ad campaign for a direct to consumer monthly subscription box—let’s reference it here as Company X—is released to the public, calculating incremental lift can define what percentage of people see that ad and decide to sign up for a subscription.
+ROAS, on the other hand, only calculates the total amount of revenue that offsets the cost of advertising campaigns but not an ad campaign’s success in conversions. incremental lift looks more specifically at this information to determine the effectiveness of individual advertising campaigns—how well they worked, what sales revenue would have been without the ad campaign, etc. According to the Nanigans blog: “[u]nderstanding incrementality allows advertisers to optimize their ad budgets by allocating retargeting ad spend in the most impactful way possible.”

 Incrementality is calculated by comparing two groups: those who were exposed to an advertising campaign vs. a control group of users who were not exposed to it.
-After observing the conversion rates of both groups, lift and incrementality can be calculated through two formulas:
+After observing the conversion rates of both groups, incremental lift can be calculated through two formulas:

 Lift = Test (conversion rate) – Control (conversion rate) / Control (conversion rate)

 Incrementality = Test (conversion rate) – Control (conversion rate) / Test (conversion rate)